 Look at the field school syllabus above for room & board details.

-Accommodation is either at Dom Mladenovi guest house or at the VKM Military Club, both of which have comfortable rooms with private bathrooms, air-conditioners, refrigerators, and TV.
-Free Wi-Fi is available on the ground floors.
+Accommodation is either at Dom Mladenovi guest house or at the VMK Military Club, both of which have comfortable rooms with private bathrooms, air-conditions, refrigerators and TV.
+Internet available at the lobby area of the hotels.
 Both hotels are located close to the town beaches, the Old Town Quarter, the Archaeological Museum, and within 15 min walking distance from the archaeological site.
 Participants will walk to and from the excavation site daily.
 It takes approximately 15-20 minutesto walk from the hotels to the site.

-VISA REQUIREMENTS: Citizens of the US, EU, Canada, Japan, Republic of Korea, Australia and New Zealand do not need visa to visit Bulgaria for up to 90 days.
+Citizens of US, Canada, Japan, Republic of Korea, Australia and New Zealand do not need a visa to visit Bulgaria for up to 90 days.
 You will enter Bulgaria as a tourist.
 Citizens of all other countries may need a visa.
 The Balkan Heritage Foundation can send an official invitation letter that should be used at the relevant embassy to secure a visa to the program.
-For more information visit the US State Department Travel Advice page or Balkan Heritage Foundation web site at http://www.bhfieldschool.org/information/visa-help and the links provided there.
+For more information, visit the Balkan Heritage Foundation web site at http://www.bhfieldschool.org/information/visa-help and the links provided there.

 Student safety is paramount for the IFR.
 Unlike many universities who are self-insured, the IFR purchases a range of high end insurance policies from some of the largest insurers in the world.
 Students in all our international programs have a comprehensive health insurance policy.
 It covers sickness, and chronic and mental health conditions at 100% of the cost.
 We have a strong evacuation and extraction policy.
 We can remove students from any location anywhere in the world with one phone call – whether medical evacuation, political or natural disaster extraction and anything in between.
 We purchase intelligence services from a global private provider and monitor the world 24/7.
 We automatically enroll our students to the US State Department STEP program.
 All of our students receive safety orientations both before and on the first day of each program.
 Our faculty have all been working in the areas where we operate field schools for years.
 They are intimately familiar with local customs and traditions, know the landscape well and have deep relationships with local communities.